-As daunting as uprooting my life to Latin America with no real plan was, the thought of doing exactly what I had been doing for the last ten years was far scarier.
+As daunting as uprooting my life to Latin America alone with no real plan was, the thought of doing exactly what I had been doing for the last ten years was far scarier.

 As we approached the big 3-0, my circle of friends began buying houses, getting engaged and having babies.
 It dawned on me that we’d somehow transitioned into proper adults with responsibilities – and I was not at all ready for it.